 Implants not only look more natural, but feel and act more like normal teeth, with a stronger biting force.
 And because they don’t directly rely on neighboring teeth for support, implants don’t compromise the health of your natural teeth.

 In fact, bridges are expected to last only seven to ten years, even less with root canals, whereas implants will typically last a lifetime.

 Treat your replacement teeth the same as natural teeth.
 They require the same daily brushing and flossing, and the same amount of regular checkups.
 Just like your natural teeth, the better you take care of your replacements, the longer they will last.

 Our implant services include:

-- Computer-Enhanced Treatment Planning: We have special software on our computer that allows us to evaluate your dental CT scan in three dimensions for bone quality, bone quantity, and bone location, enabling the best possible placement of your dental implants.
-This also allows us to work closely and smoothly with your restorative dentist to ensure an ideal result where your dental implants are concerned.
+- Computer-Enhanced Treatment Planning: We have special software on our computer that allows us to evaluate your dental CT scan in three dimensions for bone quality, bone quantity, and bone location.
+This enables the best possible placement of your dental implants.
+It also allows us to work closely and smoothly with your restorative dentist to ensure an ideal result where your dental implants are concerned.